mmisty/cypress-grep/README.md

 registerCypressGrep({
   // will affect only Interactive mode
   addControlToUI: true,

-  // you can create environment variable to show tags in title if necessary
+   // this will be controllable in Interactive mode
   showTagsInTitle: true,

   // this will be controllable in Interactive mode